priss-zilla/NASA-AWSoM-Validation-Project/README.md

 ## Meeting 10/6/2026
 - Need to justify why reference model is 0.
 But just find the bug.
 - Look at Section 4.2 of paper and plot distribution of differences.
 - Check how key connections are chosen.
 Supposed to have consistent gaps in mapping but now it's too varied.
 This affects DTW score.
+- Points in mappings lining up along time window.
+Means window is too restrictive.
+Try to increase and see how SSF relates to it.